MicrosoftLearning/mslearn-ai-concepts/Instructions/exercises/03-language.md

 in this exercise, you explored the use of a AI to analyze text, using NLP functionality in a browser-based app.

 To perform language analytics at scale, you should use a cloud-based AI platform like Azure AI Foundry.
 Azure AI Foundry a wide range of language models, some of which are optimized for specific language processing tasks.
-Additionally, Azure AI Foundry includes the Azure AI Language service, which offers a specialized service with APIs for common text analytics tasks.
+Additionally, Microsoft Foundry includes the Azure Language tool, which offers a specialized service with APIs for common text analytics tasks.